gbmhunter/MClide/README.rst

 v8.8.11.0 2014-04-03 Clide::Option::value is now a MString, closes #137.
 v8.8.10.0 2014-04-03 Clide::Option's long name is now a MString, closes #136.
 Fixed relevant unit tests and code in core files. v8.8.9.1  2014-04-02 Added code formatting to more text in the README.
 Fixed bullet points under the section Event-Driven Callback Support in README, closes #128. v8.8.9.0  2014-04-02 Converted more of the const char* variables in Clide to MString's, closes #135.
-Removed some more count variables that can be replaced with std::vector.size(). v8.8.8.0  2014-04-02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to MString's. v8.8.7.0  2014-04-02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0  2014-04-02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
-Added <vector> as a dependency in README. v8.8.5.0  2014-04-02 paramA, optionA, and cmdGroupA variables in Clide::Rx are now of type std::vector, closes #132. v8.8.4.0  2014-04-02 Added unit tests for making sure Clide will work as part of a class, closes #131. v8.8.3.0  2014-04-02 Added ignoreFirstArgvElement variable to Rx class, closes #129.
+Removed some more count variables that can be replaced with MVector.size(). v8.8.8.0  2014-04-02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to MString's. v8.8.7.0  2014-04-02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0  2014-04-02 Removed all refereneces to Clide::MemMang, now uses MVector and new operator, closes #133.
+Added <vector> as a dependency in README. v8.8.5.0  2014-04-02 paramA, optionA, and cmdGroupA variables in Clide::Rx are now of type MVector, closes #132. v8.8.4.0  2014-04-02 Added unit tests for making sure Clide will work as part of a class, closes #131. v8.8.3.0  2014-04-02 Added ignoreFirstArgvElement variable to Rx class, closes #129.
 Edited unit tests accordingly.
 Added info about this to README. v8.8.2.0  2014-04-01 Got rid of access to _argPtr[0] thru [4] in Clide::Rx which could access invalid memory, closes #126.
 Stopped empty argc/argv from crashing Clide, closes #127.
 Added unit test for empty argc/argv, closes #125.